 This proprietary service can be applied to your molecular reagents resulting in:

-We offer Freeze Drying Microscopy to analyse your assay mix to allow the optimisation of freeze drying protocols.
+We offer Freeze Drying Microscopy analysis to analyse your assay mix to allow the optimisation of freeze drying protocols.

-PCR reagents, Isothermal reactions, Proteins, Enzymes, Immunoassays can be stabilised into instantly soluble freeze-dried pellets.
+PCR Reagents, Isothermal reactions, Proteins, Enzymes, Immunoassays can be stabilised into instantly soluble freeze-dried pellets.